chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/core-contexts/marketing/README.md

 - `localizeContent(Content, Locale)`: Creates localized versions of content for different regions

 ### SegmentationService
-**Description**: Handles the creation and management of customer segments based on behavioral and profile data.
+**Description**: Handles the creation and management of [Customer](../ubiquitous-language/guidelines/glossary.md#customer) segments based on behavioral and profile data.

 **Key Functions**:
-- `defineSegment(SegmentDefinition)`: Creates a new customer segment
+- `defineSegment(SegmentDefinition)`: Creates a new [Customer](../ubiquitous-language/guidelines/glossary.md#customer) segment
-- `evaluateCustomerSegmentMembership(CustomerId, SegmentId)`: Determines if a customer belongs to a segment
+- `evaluateCustomerSegmentMembership(CustomerId, SegmentId)`: Determines if a [Customer](../ubiquitous-language/guidelines/glossary.md#customer) belongs to a segment
 - `recalculateSegment(SegmentId)`: Updates segment membership based on latest data
 - `mergeSegments(List<SegmentId>)`: Combines multiple segments into one
 - `getSegmentAnalytics(SegmentId)`: Retrieves performance metrics for a segment